-3. Should people be limited in their choice of doctor based on what they can afford for insurance, and what employment contracts doctors may sign?
+3. Should people be limited in their choice of doctor based on what they can afford for insurance, and what contracts employers of doctors may choose to sign?

 People who are happy with their doctor should be able to keep their doctor.
-People should be able to choose their doctor based on factors that they value (recommendations, distance, bedside manner) and not be limited by insurance networks Corporations assert that they can manage care more efficiently & effectively by controlling cost and usage through in-network models.
+People should be able to choose their doctor based on factors that they value (recommendations, distance, bedside manner) and not be limited by corporations.

+Corporations claim to manage care more efficiently & effectively, in part by controlling cost and usage through in-network models.